ChadwickCSP/AdventureQuest/README.md

 The easiest way to install Node Version Manager is to first install Homebrew.
-Homebrew is a package manager for Mac OS that makes it easy for users to install librarys and software all in one place.
+Homebrew is a package manager for Mac OS that makes it easy for users to install libraries and software all in one place.

 To install Homebrew: